Scheduled Maintenance: CPF digital services will not be available from 31 Mar 2023, 11pm to 1 Apr 2023, 2am.

 What happens to my CPF savings when I turn 55?

 When you turn 55, we will transfer your CPF savings, up to your Full Retirement Sum (FRS), to create your Retirement Account (RA).
+The savings in your RA is meant to provide you with payouts in retirement.
 Your Special Account (SA) savings will be transferred first, followed by your Ordinary Account (OA) savings.

-If you are born in 1958 or after and have not met the FRS when you want to start your monthly payouts, there will be another transfer of your SA and/or OA savings, up to your FRS, to your RA.
+If you are born in 1958 or after and wish to start your monthly payouts, there will be another transfer of your SA and/or OA savings, up to your FRS, to your RA, if you have not met your FRS.
 This transfer allows you to receive higher monthly payouts.

 Find out more about the retirement sums.